The Value of Overdraft Services

 What is Overdraft?

 Overdraft services are conveniently linked to a checking or savings account and offer a bridge to cover a purchase or expense like a recurring bill when you do not have the needed cash on hand.
-For many consumers, this optional service delivers financial flexibility to cover an unexpected expense and the certainty of knowing important transactions, such as rent or utility payments, will not be declined.
+For many consumers, this optional service delivers financial flexibility to cover an unexpected expense and the certainty of knowing important transactions, such as groceries or utility payments, will not be declined.

 Every bank offering overdraft services delivers the service in different ways to support the unique needs of their consumers.